Osteosarcoma Answers and Assistance

 In 2020, the Osteosarcoma Institute partnered with Lizzy’s Walk of Faith Foundation to establish Lizzy’s Osteosarcoma Science Fund at the OSI.
-Together, we have raised more than $75,000 (as of April 2022) in honor of Lizzy.
+Together, we have raised more than $100,000 (as of September 2022) in honor of Lizzy Wampler.
 Lizzy’s Fund is being applied towards a breakthrough liquid biopsy study selected by Lizzy’s parents and the founders of LWOF Foundation, Jennifer and John Wampler.
-This study was selected after the Wamplers met with OSI’s osteosarcoma experts to review proposals from our grant process.
+This study is being conducted by Dr. Brian Crompton at the Dana-Farber Cancer Institute.

 #TeamIzzy’s Osteosarcoma Science Fund

-In 2021, the Osteosarcoma Institute joined forces with osteosarcoma survivor, Izzy, and her family to start a fund in her name.
-Together, we have raised more than $250,000 (as of April 2022), which will be applied to a breakthrough clinical trial or study in osteosarcoma this year.
-Of her experience opening a fund with OSI, Izzy says, “Research and trials are necessary to help kids like me.
-None of it can happen without money.
-The more we talk about it, the more people will know and the more they can help.”
+In 2021, the Osteosarcoma Institute joined forces with osteosarcoma patient, Izzy Martin, and her family to start a fund in her name.
+Together, we have raised more than $388,000 (as of January 2023), which will be applied to a breakthrough clinical trial or study in osteosarcoma this year.
+Izzy’s mom, Christine, shares, “Izzy’s wish is that one day, no child will have to go through what she did.”

 Rally Foundation & Osteosarcoma Institute